-In agile development, after a feature ships you start the process of collecting feedback from your customers.
-This is done through various channels, like usability testing, product usage data, forums, emails, and more.
+In agile development, you start the process of collecting customer feedback as soon as something ships so you can ensure a positive experience.
+This is done through various channels – for example: usability testing, product usage data, forums, emails, and more.
 After gathering feedback, the next step is dividing this feedback into different buckets (often user stories) for better prioritization.

-To learn how Atlassian product managers handle this process, we reached out to two of our own: Jason Wong, Principal PM of Jira Software, and Sherif Mansour, Principal PM of Confluence.
+Examples are always helpful, so we reached out to two of our own: Jason Wong, Principal PM of Jira Software, and Sherif Mansour, Principal PM of Confluence.
 This is a two-part blog series that will follow how these two product managers coordinate the process of collecting customer feedback in agile development and prioritizing it against a roadmap.
-We kick off the series with Jason, and we’ll get insights from Sherif in the second part of the series.

 Jason Wong, Jira Software Principal PM, Atlassian

 I’ve been a Jira Software PM for two years and believe that customer feedback sits at the core of what we do as product managers.
-It’s one of the best ways of gathering qualitative and quantitative data to help us make well-informed decisions.
+It’s one of the best ways of gathering qualitative and quantitative data to help us make well-informed decisions as we shape the customer experience.
 So how do we go from feedback to action?

 For me, it’s a three-step process: